polyzos/thesis/README.md

 2. Extract variables to configuration and load the from there
 3. Add graph algorithms
 4. Add Testing
-5. Containarize the project and add bash scripts
+5. Containerize the project and add bash scripts
 6. Add CI/CD